The Case for Simplicity

 Cats have approximately 200 million scent receptors compared to our 5 million.
 What smells pleasant to us can be overwhelming—even nauseating—to them.
 Strong fragrances in litter are one of the top reasons cats avoid their boxes.

 Simple litters control odor through absorption, not masking.
 Natural materials like activated charcoal, clay, and certain plant fibers trap odor molecules rather than covering them with perfume.
+Learn the science behind natural odor control.

 Health Considerations

 The fewer ingredients in your cat's litter, the fewer potential irritants they're exposed to.
 Cats groom themselves constantly, meaning anything that sticks to their paws ends up ingested.
 Simple, natural ingredients are generally safer if accidentally consumed.
+Read about litter safety.